County Review of Firehouse

 STAFF REVIEW BY: James C. Long

-This site was last reviewed by the Delaware County Planning Commission at its meeting of December 15, 2005, as a final land development of 10.069 acres with a fire department facility totaling 38,500 sq. ft.
-The recommendation was disapproval for historic reasons.
+This site was last reviewed by the Delaware County Planning Commission at its meeting of December 21, 2000, as a preliminary land development of 10.07 acres with an 8,000 sq. ft. restaurant/lounge/marina complex and airport parking.
+This proposal apparently was not finalized.

-The current proposal remains the same, to further develop 10.07 acres with a 38,498 sq. ft. firehouse and evacuation center.
+The current proposal is to further develop 10.069 acres with fire department facilities totaling 38,500 sq. ft.

-At present, the site contains seven structures of varying sizes including the historic Lazaretto, all of which are to remain.
-Building “F” comprising 410 sq. ft. is to be relocated to make room for the proposed driveway.
+The site currently contains seven buildings including the historic Lazaretto, and all are to remain.
+One structure shown as building "F" is to be moved in order to provide room to construct the proposed driveway.

 The municipal Engineer should verify the location of the 100-year floodplain as shown on the plan.